 - Check that the success message is displayed when the item is deleted from the cart.

-- Check the sequence order of the items is as per the items are added to the cart.
+- Check the sequence order of the items as per the items added to the cart.

-- Check is the user is allowed to check out multiple items from the cart or not.
+- Check whether the user can check out multiple items from the cart.